Biswabal/Bank-Term-Deposit-Prediction/README.md

 Most people consider banking to be a mundane necessity.
 Using innovative bank marketing concepts such as gamification, automation, chat bots, and incentives to inspire customers to use bank services could change that.

 The objective of this assignment is to predict whether the customer will subscribe for the term deposit or not during the bank marketing campaigns.
+Building suc predictive model could really help bank to identify patterns in the past bank marketing campaigns data and help them improve the future strategies for marketing campaigns.
+For an example, it could help the bank target customers who are more likely to subscribe for the term deposit.